 Next, determine what your options are to settle your case.
-There are many ways to settle a divorce in Arizona, including setting up an informal settlement conference, setting a more formal offer of settlement in writing, participating in private mediation with a trained mediator, or asking the judge to assign a mediator to your case.
+There are many ways to resolve a divorce in Arizona.
+You can resolve a divorce in an informal settlement conference.
+You can a more formal offer of settlement in writing.
+You can participate in private mediation with a trained mediator, or ask the judge to assign a mediator to your case.
 Talk to your lawyer about which option is best for you.

 If the case is going to trial, find out all of the options you have to build the best case possible.
-You may need to decide if expert witnesses should be used and legal methods your lawyer can use to obtain all of the evidence needed to present to your judge.
-Once you understand the costs that will be incurred with each option, you can then choose which options are right for you.
+You may need to decide if expert witnesses are necessary.
+You may explore legal methods your lawyer can use to obtain all of the evidence required to present to your judge.
+Once you understand how much each option will cost, you can then choose which options are right for you.